MicroEJ/docs/Tutorials/gettingstarted/Step03.rst

 Padding and Margin
 ~~~~~~~~~~~~~~~~~~

 -  Using margin and padding its pretty simple.
-Adding margin and padding to widget is as follows
+Adding margin and padding to widget is as follows:

 .. code:: java